HolisticPeople/HP-Funnel-Bridge/MANUAL.md

 ### 2.4 Webhook Signing Secrets (per environment)

-Because each Stripe webhook endpoint has its own signing secret, and you typically have separate endpoints for **staging** and **production**, the Bridge lets you store secrets per environment and per Stripe mode (Test / Live).
+Because each Stripe webhook endpoint has its own signing secret, and you typically have separate endpoints for **staging** and **production**, the Bridge stores secrets per environment and per Stripe mode (Test / Live).

-On the HP Funnel Bridge settings page you’ll see:
+On the HP Funnel Bridge settings page you’ll see only per-environment secrets:

-- Global (legacy) secrets:
-  - **Global Test signing secret**
-  - **Global Live signing secret**
-- Per-environment secrets:
   - **Staging: Test signing secret**
   - **Staging: Live signing secret**
   - **Production: Test signing secret**
   - **Production: Live signing secret**

-You can leave the global fields empty and just use the per-environment ones.
 The webhook verifier will accept a signature that matches **any** configured secret, which makes it safe to clone Production → Staging without breaking existing endpoints.

 ### 2.5 Development Guidelines